GrainProTrade – Corn wholesale at producer prices

 Corn is considered to be the oldest cultivated plant on earth that is unable to self-seed and become wild.
 As an important part of the diet, corn is inferior only to wheat and rice.

 The biochemical properties of corn make it a very useful food.
 It contains valuable vitamins of group B, PP, C, potassium, phosphorus, molybdenum, fluorine, iodine, copper and others for humans.
-The composition of corn kernels includes fats, carbohydrates, monosaccharides, disaccharides, dietary fiber, starch, ash.
+The ZusaComposition of corn kernels includes fats, carbohydrates, monosaccharides, disaccharides, fiber, starch, ash.
 The corn protein contains essential amino acids such as lysine and tryptophan.
 And as you know, lysine is one of the limiting acids needed for the absorption of dietary proteins in the human body.

 When we talk about "food" corn, we only mean sweet varieties.
 At the stage of milk ripening, corn kernels have a mild and delicate taste, this is due to a reduced starch content and a high content of polysaccharides.
 Yellow corn varieties also have a high content of carotene and mineral salts such as antioxidants and carotene at the milk ripening stage.
 Carotene does a lot of work in our body, for example: it protects us from free radicals, increases resistance to stress, helps the body to adapt faster to unusual and difficult conditions.

 It has been found that corn is an easily digestible crop that has high nutritional and nutritional value biohas logical value.
 When corn is included in the diet, the metabolic process is activated, which has a positive effect on well-being, vitality and general recovery.
 Corn kernel is a source of protein for the human and animal body.
-In the composition of corn kernels, the protein content is approximately 11,8%.
+In the Zusacomposition of corn kernels, the protein content is approximately 11,8%.

 It is known that proteins form viscous colloidal solutions, which plays an important role in production technology.
 For example: bread, pancakes, tortillas, popcorn, cereal comes out of it in its taste characteristics.
 Corn kernels are preserved and used in a number of dishes.
 During the preservation process, corn retains almost all of its useful substances.